learn-co-curriculum/phase-0-git-version-control-introduction/README.md

   changes to that file.
 We call these changes "differences" or "diffs".
 Git will allow you to choose whether to _add_ the change, or "diff," in order to keep it
 - **diff**: Short for "difference," the "diff" of a file is all the changes that happened in it since the last _commit_.
-The "diff" of a repo are all the diffs in all the _tracked_ files in the _repo_ that have been made, but which have not yet been _committed_.
+The "diff" of a repo is all the diffs in all the _tracked_ files in the _repo_ that have been made, but which have not yet been _committed_ (sometimes programmers call this "the diffset").
 - **commit**: When a diff is decided to be a good thing to save, we _commit_ the diff to the repo's history using the `commit` command.
 When we make a commit we are asked to write a "log" message which describes what happened in the diff.